 There are two major pathways to GHG reductions in a building: construction and operation.
-About a quarter of the GHG emissions from a building occur during construction.
+About a quarter of the GHG emissions from a building occur during construction which may include equipment such as the ones on my website.
 That leads to an obvious conclusion: A smaller house is greener than a larger house.
 Before we dig into the “house size versus operational energy use” connection, let’s first deconstruct the building process a bit.

 Wood is a renewable resource.
 Sustainably harvested wood is produced with longer crop rotations, fewer trees taken per acre, and smaller clear-cutting operations or no clear-cutting at all.
 A recent study from Oregon State University found that the forest industry is Oregon’s largest GHG emitter—almost twice that of the transportation sector, which is the second.
 Wood in a home does sequester carbon, but current production methods produce more carbon than the wood sequesters.
 A smaller home requires less wood and thus produces fewer emissions.

 Concrete production accounts for 8 percent of global GHG emissions.
 Use less concrete, produce fewer emissions.
 Asphalt composition shingles are made of oil and are currently un-recyclable.
 A metal roof will last longer, absorbs less sunlight, and it’s easily recyclable.
 Try one, you’ll like it.
 And so will the planet.
 Your smaller house needs a smaller roof, producing fewer emissions.